ECTS

 Discipline: Ecology, Hydraulics

-This teaching unit enables students to immerse themselves in a real case study, in the field, relating to the GEMAPI competence.
-Stakeholders and managers will be met on the study site to appreciate the challenges and complexity of the territory.
-Student groups will work on a concrete project to bring together water management and flood prevention in a way that respects ecology, the environment and people.
-This teaching unit will be an opportunity to apply the knowledge and skills acquired in previous courses (ecology, hydraulics, legislation, regional planning, etc.).
+This teaching unit allows students to immerse themselves in a real-life case study in the field, falling within the remit of GEMAPI.
+Stakeholders and managers will be met in the field to assess the challenges and complexity of the territory.
+Groups of students will work on a concrete project to bring together aquatic environment management and flood prevention in a way that respects ecology, the environment, and people.
+This teaching unit will be an opportunity to apply the knowledge and skills acquired in previous courses (ecology, hydraulics, legislation, land use planning, etc.).

-The study is deployed on the same concrete case, from the field phase through modeling, analysis and concerted management, to the phase of presenting the impact of developments.
-Work is carried out in groups.
+The study is conducted on the same specific case, from the field phase to the presentation of the impacts of the developments, including modeling, analysis, and collaborative management.
+The work is done in groups.